Preocts/fetch-gmail/README.md

 returns ids that already exist in the `message_list.json` file.
 This saves time and API calls.
 Results are returned by `internalDate` decending so new messages are always returned first.

+CLI allows for easy export of the table to csv.

 ## Setup